 Ever feel the frosting blues because you can’t use dairy in your recipes, thanks to cottage food regulations or dietary restrictions?
 Well, my friends, worry no more!
 This is your new go-to for chocolaty, butter-free frosting.

 This easy recipe for chocolate buttercream frosting is dairy-free, using butter-flavored Crisco instead of traditional butter.
-It’s not just the perfect frosting for chocolate cupcakes and red velvet cupcakes, but it’s also great for frosting sugar cookies.
+It's the perfect frosting for chocolate cupcakes, red velvet cupcakes, and for frosting sugar cookies.

 For the vanilla version of this recipe, check out my Shelf Stable Vanilla Buttercream Frosting Recipe.